apostrophecms/starter-kit-hospitality/README.md

 The hospitality starter kit uses fonts provided by Google.
 These are imported into the primary layout file in `views/layout.html:19`

 ## Maps and Geocoding
 This project comes with a map widget that geocodes addresses to points on the map.
-Geocoding is provided  [`node-geocoder`](https://www.npmjs.com/package/node-geocoder).
+Geocoding is provided by [`node-geocoder`](https://www.npmjs.com/package/node-geocoder).
 You must configure a geocoding service provider and API key in order to use it.
 [See a list of geocoding service providers](https://github.com/nchaulet/node-geocoder#geocoder-providers-in-alphabetical-order).

 To configure your project's geocoding service provider see `modules/content-widget-modules/modules.js`